 Failover vs. Switchover

 Neverfail Continuity Engine uses two processes to change the server role from active to passive and vice versa.
-These processes can be set to occur automatically or you can initiate them manually.
+These processes can be set to occur automatically or can be initiated manually.
 Neverfail calls one a Failover and the other the Switchover.
 Users should detect no service disruption when either occurs.

 The Switchover gracefully swaps the roles of the two servers.
 The active server becomes passive and the passive server becomes active.
 Continuity Engine initiates a Switchover when a less critical issue occurs, such as networking, applications or performance problems.
 You can initiate a Switchover manually when desired.

-Because Switchovers are quick and seamless to end users, you can perform certain types of maintenance on your primary server, for example hardware upgrades, without any outage to the end user.
-All you need to do is Switchover to the secondary server, perform your maintenance on the primary and then switch back, outage free.
-Keep in mind that certain types of maintenance affect the application data and application environment itself, such as application service packs and upgrades.
-And therefore, the switchover approach may not be appropriate in all situations.
+Switchovers are quick and seamless to end users, used to perform certain types of maintenance on your primary server, without any outage to the end user.
+All one would need to do is Switchover to the secondary server, perform your maintenance on the primary and then switch back, outage free.
+Keep in mind, certain types of maintenance affect the application data and application environment itself, such as application service packs and upgrades.
+Therefore, the switchover approach may not be appropriate in all situations.
 You can find additional information on this topic in the Neverfail knowledge base.

 Continuous availability architecture